 “Your surroundings play a big role in how you feel.
 Being in a lively place with lots of color sets your mind up for a fun experience,” Hakim said.
 “Have a clear concept in mind and execute it.
 It’s easy to want to incorporate 100 different ideas and bring them all into one space, but that is dangerous.
 The key is in the details, and many times, less is more.”

 Once you have a clear strategy in mind, start incorporating different design elements into your restaurant and see how your guests react.
-Do your best to gauge their dining experience – such as by informally talking with them or conducting a survey.
+Do your best to gauge their dining experience – such as by informally talking to them or conducting a survey.

 “Testing brand colors can be tricky, but I highly suggest it,” Howell said.
 “Test the waters, and if you have a certain color palette, try doing a test run of different colors.”